amuzetnoM/syndicate/docs/GUIDE.md

 > Educational Guide and Technical Reference — v3.0

 This booklet provides in-depth documentation of the mathematical foundations, design decisions, and extension patterns for the Gold Standard quantitative analysis system.
-Version 3.0 introduces autonomous intelligence with insights extraction, task execution, and intelligent file organization.
+Version 3.0 introduces autonomous intelligence with insights extraction, task execution, intelligent file organization, and Notion integration.

 ---